 - 3.5.
 The current RPM (including the adjustments applied in order to calculate capacity charges) produces charges that are volatile and unpredictable.
 This causes challenges for investment decisions and in predicting operational costs for connected parties year on year, and as such is a key area to be addressed. - 3.6.
 Through an assessment of RPM's2, the main alternative considered from the current method was the CWD model.
-By design this approach is generally more predictable, less volatile and more stable in nature provided that the FCC is stable. and is more suited to a system that is about use and revenue recovery associated to use rather than linked to investment (marginal pricing). - 3.7.
-The proposed use of CWD in the RPM resolves this issue by narrowing the range of prices , if the FCC is stable, and as such making them more predictable and also makes the RPM more relevant to how the NTS is used and expected to be used.
+By design this approach is generally more predictable, less volatile and more stable in nature and is more suited to a system that is about use and revenue recovery associated to use rather than linked to investment (marginal pricing). - 3.7.
+The proposed use of CWD in the RPM resolves this issue by narrowing the range of prices and as such making them more predictable and also makes the RPM more relevant to how the NTS is used and expected to be used.
 It would better suit the current and future expectations for the NTS and maximising its use (driven through market behaviour) rather than using a RPM built on the foundation of continued expansion whilst continuing to provide some locational diversity in charges through the use of locational capacity and the average distances applied under the CWD approach. - 3.8.
 As a result of changing the RPM, any adjustments, discounts and other charges must be reviewed in order to avoid unintended consequences and to ensure a clear impact assessment (including any Ofgem Impact Assessment) can be carried out on the total impact of these adjustments, discounts and other charges to NTS customers and to the end consumer. - 3.9.
 This Proposal considers EU compliance with the EU Tariff Code which has a deadline to implement the changes of 31 May 2019.
-Price changes would apply from 1 October 2019.
+Price changes would apply from 1 October 2019. - 3.10.
+This Proposal also seeks to establish a framework for review and update that through reviewing and updating key inputs to the newly established RPM will further the objectives of the RPM.